mLapatrie/EEG-Piano-for-Music-Therapy/README.md

 **The signal read by the arduino is 1023.0**: If your signal is stuck at 1023.0, it means that your signal is too high for the Arduino to read.
 Try changing the gain by playing with the potentiometer.

+**The eeg_test.ino file does not show anything on the serial**: Make sure that the baud rate of your serial matches the file's one.

 If none of this works or your problem is not shown in the troubleshooting section, consider contacting me and I will be more than happy to help.

 ## License